Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Calculating the Kinetic Stress and Compressive Energy Flux: Stochastic Fields and Turbulence

 Since in the weak turbulence limit, the cutoff of integral is set by $x_s$ and hence $F(x/w_k) \simeq F(x_s/w_k\rightarrow 0)$.
 So, $\textcircled{a}$ is simplified as follows:

 where $\tau_{d,k}\equiv L_s /k_y c_s w_k$ is dispersal timescale of an acoustic wave packet propagating along the stochastic magnetic field.
 This dispersal timescale $\tau_{d,k}$ defines the width of the acoustic signal `cone'.
-The second term in equation (\ref{eq: circled a _2 }) becomes
+The second term in \Eref{eq: bp_2} becomes

 where $D_M(x) \equiv \sum \limits_{k_yk_z} |\widetilde{b}_{x,k}|^2 \tau_{d,k}(x) c_s$ is the magnetic diffusivity.
 Hence, the kinetic stress flux is

 The first term on the RHS is asymptotically small, so $\textcircled{a} \rightarrow 0$ for $x_s/w_k \rightarrow 0$ in this limit.
 The detailed calculation is shown in \ref{appen:Weak trub}.
 Notice that \Eref{eq: p perturb. in weak turb.} also shows that $\nabla_z \widetilde{p} \simeq -\sum\limits_k \widetilde{b}_{x,k} \partial_x \langle p\rangle$, by approximating $1/\tau_{d,k} c_s $ with operator $\nabla_z$.
 This indicates that the \textit{change in mean pressure ($\partial_x \langle p \rangle $) due to the stochastic fields is balanced by a parallel pressure gradient} ($\nabla_z \widetilde{ p} $, see \Fref{fig:Weak_turb_pressure}).
 The kinetic stress in this limit can be simplified as